 Non-compliance with R-2F zoning in North White Plains is believed to contribute to a lack of residential parking in the neighborhoods.
 Some homes in this zone have been converted into illegal apartments, and there is insufficient parking in cases where three or more families share a residence.
 This situation is a particular problem in winter months, when on-street parking is restricted by regulations and the need to provide snow storage.
-Informal shared parking of business lots on Route 22 has been used to resolve this issue.
-However, other solutions, including using lots at public facilities such as the Community Center/Library, as shared parking resources, might be explored.
+Informal shared parking of business lots on Route 22 has been used to partially resolve this issue.